trentmwillis/qunit-in-browser/README.md

 ### Options Details

-* `url` - A string path to navigate the browser to for the test.
+* `browser` - Options to be used when launching the browser.
+For details, refer to [the options provided by `chrome-launcher`](https://www.npmjs.com/package/chrome-launcher#launchopts).
 * `injections` - An array of string paths to files to be injected alongside the test code.
 The paths are resolved relative to the current working directory (`cwd`) for injection unless absolute paths are used.
 * `server` - A function to start a server in case one is needed to test your code.
 The function should return a `Promise` that resolves when the server is ready to accept requests.
 It should resolve with an object representing the server including a `close` method to shutdown the server once the test has concluded.
 Alternatively, you can start a server externally and then run your tests.
+* `url` - A string path to navigate the browser to for the test.

 ## Debugging